 Safe Libraries: Standard C++ Library

-Several enhancements have been made to the libraries that ship with Visual C++, including the Standard C++ Library, to make them more secure.
+Beginning with Visual C++ 2005, several enhancements have been made to the libraries that ship with Visual C++, including the Standard C++ Library, to make them more secure.

 The following table lists the Standard C++ Library methods that are potentially unsafe, as well as their safer equivalent: